12/2/17 What I Think About Henry Mayhew

 The following newspaper report reveals the area as awaited its demolition:

-‘A Desert in the Heart of London’, Sunday Gazette, reprinted in The Times, 12 November, 1866
+Sunday Gazette, reprinted in The Times, 12 November, 1866

 ‘The extensive and complicated network of lanes, courts and alleys covering the area bounded east and west by Bell Yard and Clement’s Inn, north by Carey Street, and south by the Strand and Fleet Street, lately containing a population more numerous than that of many parliamentary boroughs, is being fast deserted.
 A few of the winding thoroughfares are not yet disturbed, but several of old and worse than equivocal notoriety, and in which, a few weeks ago, passage was rendered somewhat difficult by the human swarms whose modes of existence are among the unsolved “social mysteries”, are now almost uninhabited, only a house or two remaining, in exceptional cases, where a brief extension of term has been granted.